NonsoSk/DATA-EXPLORATION-AND-RFM-ANALYSIS-OF-SALES-DATA/README.md

 |Large|
 |Medium|
 |Small|

 Having understood to dataset, we proceeded to analyzing it.

-# Analysis and problem solving.
+# Analysis and Problem Solving.

 I analyzed the data step by step according to the questions and aim of my analysis.

 In the first analysis, we set out to answer the question:

 ** find out the product with the highest order and its corresponding revenue generated**
 ```
 SELECT PRODUCTLINE, SUM(SALES) AS REVENUE, COUNT(ORDERNUMBER) AS FREQUENCY FROM [DBO].[SALES_DATA_SAMPLE]
 GROUP BY PRODUCTLINE ORDER BY REVENUE DESC;
 ```
 The result of the above query shows that “Classic Cars” are the highest ordered products with 967 orders and generating a grand income of  3,919,615.6607666.

 We can also notice that there is so much difference in revenue and orders of the “Classic Cars” and “Vintage Cars” which came as the second most ordered product with a total order of 607 and a total revenue of 1,903,150.83557129.
 This goes a long way to tell us that “Classic Cars” are in very high demands than all other products.
 From our query, we also discovered that the least demanded products are Trains which has only 77 orders out of 2,823 total orders made in the company and with a revenue of 226,243.468994141 which is quite a poor addition to the company`s revenue.